 1. These procedures are set forth in the 1940 Statement of Principles on Academic Freedom and Tenure, the 1958 Statement on Procedural Standards in Faculty Dismissal Proceedings, and the Association’s “Recommended Institutional Regulations on Academic Freedom and Tenure.”
-These documents appear in AAUP, Policy Documents and Reports, 10th ed.
-(Washington, D.C., 2006), 3–11, 12–15, and 22–31.
+These documents appear in AAUP, Policy Documents and Reports, 11th ed.
+(Baltimore: Johns Hopkins University Press, 2015), 13–19, 91–93, and 79–90.
 Back to text

 2. See William Van Alstyne, “Tenure: A Summary, Explanation, and ‘Defense,’” AAUP Bulletin 57 (1971): 328–33, and Matthew W. Finkin, “The Assault on Faculty Independence,” Academe: Bulletin of the AAUP 83 (July–August 1997): 16–21.
 Back to text